mssch/kismatic/docs/kube-component-options.md

 to the Kubernetes components.

-Each Kubernetes component has a corresponding section in the plan file, through which specific configuration flags can be set or overriden.
-There is a subset of protected flags that cannot be overriden, as they depend on configuration that is managed by KET.
+Each Kubernetes component has a corresponding section in the plan file, through which specific configuration flags can be set or overridden.
+There is a subset of protected flags that cannot be overridden, as they depend on configuration that is managed by KET.

 When using this feature, you must keep in mind that an invalid configuration could prevent the cluster from functioning properly.